Who Is Mark Zuckerberg?

 Although an initial settlement of $65 million was reached between the two parties, the legal dispute over the matter continued well into 2011, after Narendra and the Winklevosses claimed they were misled in regards to the value of their stock.

-Zuckerberg faced yet another personal challenge when the 2009 book The Accidental Billionaires, by writer Ben Mezrich, hit stores.
+Sorkin’s screenplay was based on the 2009 book The Accidental Billionaires, by writer Ben Mezrich.
 Mezrich was heavily criticized for his re-telling of Zuckerberg's story, which used invented scenes, re-imagined dialogue and fictional characters.

 Zuckerberg objected strongly to the film's narrative, and later told a reporter at The New Yorker that many of the details in the film were inaccurate.
-For example, Zuckerberg had been dating longtime girlfriend Priscilla Chan, a Chinese-American medical student he met at Harvard, since 2003.
-He also said he never had interest in joining any of the final clubs.
+For example, Zuckerberg had been dating his longtime girlfriend since 2003.
+He also said he was never interested in joining any of the final clubs.

 "It's interesting what stuff they focused on getting right; like, every single shirt and fleece that I had in that movie is actually a shirt or fleece that I own," Zuckerberg told a reporter at a startup conference in 2010.
 "So there's all this stuff that they got wrong and a bunch of random details that they got right."